Netflix raises price of S'pore subscription plans by $1 to $2

 She says: "If I cancel it, what will I watch?
 I'm not a big fan of Disney properties so I won't get Disney+ and I don't watch too much HBO either.

-Human resources executive Alicia Tai, 27, says Netflix's strong content slate will keep her on.
+Human resources executive Alicia Tai, 27, says Netflix's strong content slate will keep her subscribing to the service.

 But if prices continue to go up in the future, she might consider quitting the service for Viu, another regional streaming service with a focus on Asian, especially South Korean, content.